fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

 `task { ... }` and other computation expressions admit very low-allocation implementations.
 Some other examples are sequences and asynchronous sequences.
-Implementations of `task { ... }` exist for F# today, e.g. [TaskBuilder.fs](https://github.com/rspeele/TaskBuilder.fs/) and [Ply](https://github.com/crowded/ply) but they tend to have allocation overhead,
+Implementations of `task { ... }` exist for F# today, e.g. [TaskBuilder.fs](https://github.com/rspeele/TaskBuilder.fs/) and [Ply](https://github.com/crowded/ply) but they tend to have allocation overhead.

 There are enough variations on such computation expressions (for example, whether tailcalls are supported, or other tradeoffs - see the FAQ at the end) that it is better to provide a general mechanism in F# that allows the efficient compilation of a large range of